Workers Comp Claims Guide – 7 Words To Remember

 This post comes from this original post.
 This s one of the more controversial recommendations that I always make when looking to reduce an employer’s Workers Comp costs.
 I have often heard from employers that they do not feel like they should be treating the employee nicely if the claim was not legitimate.
 This has changed over the last few years as I have not heard this as much.

 Treat means how the employer treats the employee from the time they are first injured until the conclusion of the claim.
 An employer should treat the employee the same as before the accident.
 An employee out on Workers Comp benefits is still an employee.
 Terminating an employee while legitimately on Workers Comp leave can increase a claim greatly.
 A small claim can skyrocket if the claim is deemed to be a permanent total claim.
-A permanent total claim is much easier to prove if they employee has no return job.
+A permanent total claim is much easier to prove if the employee has no return job.

 The best time to show the employee that the company cares about them is right after an accident happens.
-As almost every person has an email address, e-card services such as AmericanGreetings.com and Hallmark.com are very good ways to send the employee an e-card when they are injured.
+As almost every person has an email address, e-card services such as AmericanGreetings.com and Hallmark.com are very good ways to send employees an e-card when they are injured.
 It is well worth the effort.

 A front office employee should be designated as a Workers Comp Administrator (WCA).
 This person should be the go-between for the employee’s supervisor, the insurance company’s adjuster, and the employee.
 This person should also know which physicians or clinics the employee should be sent to for their initial medical treatment.